Research

 • Can we use genomic information to mechanistically predict metabolite uptake and production in a specific microbiome and environmental context?

-• What is the impact of the environments on the microbial niche space and how does the microbiome interact and change the host-derived environment?
+• What is the impact of the environments on the microbial niche space?

 • Can niche dynamics predict engraftment and priority effects during the colonization by pathogens or probiotics?